OpenXR for Spatial Displays

 displayxr-demo-mediaplayer

-ActiveSpatial media player — photos, GPU-decoded video with synchronized audio, Leia Image Format (LIF) pictures, and folder slideshows, with playback controllable by AI agents.
-Windows, macOS, Android.
+ActiveSpatial media player — stereo photos, GPU-decoded video with synchronized audio, and folder slideshows, with playback controllable by AI agents.
+Windows, macOS, Linux, Android.

 displayxr-demo-avatar

 ActiveA transparent, click-through 3D avatar that floats over your desktop (OpenXR + native Vulkan) — weaved in 3D with a flat 2D speech bubble beside it, and clicks passing through to whatever is behind.
-Showcases the see-through transparency and mixed 2D/3D display-zone path.
+Showcases the see-through transparency and mixed 2D/3D display-zone path, now with live desktop content composited under the weave on all four platforms.

 displayxr-demo-earthview